nathanbraun/quicksilver-wiki/docs/index.md

 # Quicksilver Wiki

 This site is a mirror of the original Metaweb/Quicksilver Wiki, which is no longer online.
-It's meant to help you follow along while reading the Baroque Cycle.
+While the Metaweb was originally a more ambitious project, this is essentially a site to help you follow along while reading the Baroque Cycle.

-A good starting point would be the page (or annotations) for the book you're
+A good starting point would be the page (or annotations) for the book in the series you're reading:
-reading:

 - [Quicksilver](quicksilver) ([annotations](quicksilver/annotations) and [characters](stephenson-neal-quicksilver-list-of-people))
 - [The Confusion](the-confusion) ([annotations](the-confusion/annotations) and [characters](stephenson-neal-the-confusion-dramatis-personæ))
 - [The System of the World](the-system-of-the-world) ([annotations](the-system-of-the-world/annotations) and [characters](stephenson-neal-the-system-of-the-world-dramatis-personæ))

 ## More info and history
-### Baroque Cycle Books
+### The Baroque Cycle and Metaweb

 In 2003 [Neal Stephenson](neal-stephenson) published [Quicksilver](quicksilver), the first
 novel in his historical fiction series the [Baroque Cycle](stephenson-neal-baroque-cycle.md).

-### The original Quicksilver Wiki aka the Metaweb

 As part of this release, Stephenson set up a [wiki](metaweb-metaweb-introduction-neal-stephenson.md) with annotations and info on the book.
 This wiki was edited both by Stephenson and community of readers.